Are You Sleeping More on the Weekends to Cover up for Your Sleep Loss?

 - Caffeinated beverages you had within eight hours of going to bed.

-Additionally, there are environmental factors, bad habits, psychological disorders, medications, drugs, alcohol, diseases, and sleep disorders that can all lead to you getting poor sleep.
-Sleep is an essential biological function that you are doing for a third of your life, so I'm sure you want to figure out how to make it as good as it can be.
+Additionally, there are environmental factors, bad habits, your current biology, psychological disorders, medications, drugs, alcohol, diseases, and sleep disorders like sleep apnea that can all lead to you not getting enough sleep.
+Sleep is an essential biological function that you are doing for a third of your life, so I'm sure you want to figure out how to maximize the amount of sleep you can get.

 Not all of the factors mentioned earlier will apply to you.
 Also, many of them can be eliminated with a little bit of education and a few habit changes.